mendixlabs/progress-circle/README.md

-# Progress Circle
+# Progress circle
-Displays a progress circle.
+Displays a progress in a circle.

 ## Features
 * Show the percentage based on the progress value and the maximum progress value